msg-systems/holmes-extractor/README.md

 - The **classification** ontology is used to capture relationships between classification labels: that a document has a certain classification implies it also has any classifications to whose subtree that classification belongs.
-Synonyms should be used sparingly if at all in classification ontologies because they add to the complexity of the neural network without adding any tangible value; and although it is technically possible to set up a classification ontology to use symmetric matching, there is no sensible reason for doing so.
+Synonyms should be used sparingly if at all in classification ontologies because they add to the complexity of the neural network without adding any value; and although it is technically possible to set up a classification ontology to use symmetric matching, there is no sensible reason for doing so.
 Note that a label within the classification ontology that is not directly defined as the label of any training document [has to be registered specifically](#supervised-topic-training-basis) using the